dereuromark/cakephp-feedback/docs/README.md

 ### Usage and Configuration

 #### Stores
 By default it will use the Filesystem store.
-This only requires a writable directory below webroot (usually `ROOT .
+This only requires a writable directory below webroot (usually in `ROOT .
 DS . 'files' .
 DS`).

 If you want to add or replace stores, you can adjust it in your config:
 ```php